MicrosoftDocs/sql-docs/docs/advanced-analytics/common-issues-external-script-execution.md

 level permissions: [Configure Windows Service Accounts and Permissions](https://msdn.microsoft.com/library/ms143504.aspx)

 > [!TIP]
-> If you are an advanced user who is already familiar with use of the SDP tool for SQL Server diagnostics, you can check the current permissions on the accocunt by using this tool.
+> If you are an advanced user who is already familiar with use of the SDP tool for SQL Server diagnostics, you can check the current permissions on the account by using this tool.
 Review the output file with the name MachineName_UserRights.txt file.

 ### Review Launchpad requirements